daattali/daattali.github.io/aaa.md

 ### Works on any device {#compatibility}

 If you're worried that maybe someone viewing your Shiny app on a phone won't be able to use this input properly - don't you worry.
 I haven't quite checked every single device out there, but I did spend extra time making sure the colour selection JavaScript works in most devices I could think of. `colourInput` will work fine in Shiny apps that are viewed on Android cell phones, iPhones, iPads, and even Internet Explorer 8+.

+As usual, if you have any comments, feel free to [contact me](http://deanattali.com/contact).